shallinan1/shallinan1.github.io/index.md

 Feel free to read my resume <a href="/assets/official/Hallinan_Skyler_Resume.pdf" target = "_blank"><b>here</b></a>
 # News

-I am happy to anounce that I will be working on volunteer undergraduate research at the Dey Lab in Fred Hutch Cancer Research Center this quarter, with an emphasis on the gut microbiome, and computational modeling.
+I am happy to anounce that I will be working on undergraduate research in the Dey Lab at the Fred Hutch Cancer Research Center this quarter, with an emphasis on the gut microbiome, and computational biology.